zowe/docs-site/docs/troubleshoot/troubleshoot-zowe-release.md

 # Understanding Zowe release versions
 ## Zowe releases

-Zowe uses semantic versioning for its releases, also known as SemVer.
-Each release has a unique ID made up of three numbers that are separated by periods.
+Zowe uses *semantic versioning* for its releases, also known as SemVer.
+In semantic versioning, each release has a unique ID made up of three numbers that are separated by periods:

 ```
 <Major Version>.<Minor Version>.<Patch Version>